 Congratulations: You’ve started your own transportation business!

-You’ve got a truck and driver, and even secured your first load.
+You’ve got a truck and driver, and you’ve even secured your first load.
 Next, the truck is loaded and ready to roll.
 But the hard work doesn’t end when the truck leaves the yard, or even when the freight is delivered – in fact, it’s just begun.
 You still need to get paid!
-Spending hours adding up miles, figuring in different pay rates, and taking special circumstances into account can turn invoicing into a time-consuming nightmare.
+So how do you tackle invoicing?

 As a business owner, you have several options when it comes to invoicing a customer and, naturally, you’ll want to choose the most efficient and cost-effective (note: this doesn’t always mean the cheapest) option for your business.
 Spending hours manually creating invoices takes time, and that’s time you could be using searching for loads, and increasing your profit.
 When you create an invoice for your business, it should be clear, professional, and include detailed, accurate information.
 After all, clients won’t pay until they get an invoice that makes sense to them.